MES misses our students, staff, and families. To show our love, we have placed green hearts in our windows for all to see. 💚

 Mrs. Rambo & Mr. Snively’s Fifth Grade “Zoom” meeting!
 We have missed these faces.
 So much fun!
 Parents, please check Class DoJo and emails for our next meeting.

-about 5 years ago, Shiela Rambo
+over 5 years ago, Shiela Rambo

 Rambo